valentinbreiz/PS4-Linux-Loader/README.md

 I use https://github.com/idc/ps4-payload-sdk to compile it.
 You also need to compile https://github.com/fail0verflow/ps4-kexec and place 'kexec.bin' into this folder.
 Compile kexec with 'make CFLAG='-DPS4_4_05 -DKASLR -DNO_SYMTAB'.

 ## How to use
-You need a FAT32 formatted USB drive plugged in on any PS4's USB port with the following files on the root directory:
+You need a FAT32 formatted USB drive plugged in on any PS4's USB port with the following files on the root directory : bzImage and initramfs.cpio.gz.
+You can download [them here](https://mega.nz/#!hEh1QI4B!gCDA5l7GyTekQ-fURvKw6WRieSbHETb3tYHb--SkmhM).

-bzImage : Kernel image that will be loaded.
-Recommended to use this sources to compile it.

-initramfs.cpio.gz : The initial file system that gets loaded into memory during the Linux startup process.
-This one is recommended.
+## To do:

+- Fix ASLR (that causes a random successful boot)
+- Clean code

 ## Credits and links
-Thanks to kR105, 2much4u and the team fail0verflow
+Thanks to kR105, 2much4u, Darbnes and the team fail0verflow

 https://github.com/kR105-zz/PS4-dlclose/tree/linux-loader